nuwave/lighthouse/docs/master/testing/phpunit.md

 #### Testing Broadcast

-Once you do your subscription query and get a `$response`, you can run the following assertions on it.
+Once you do your subscription query and get a `TestResponse $response`, you can run the following assertions on it.

-For asserting a broadcast you can use `assertGraphQLBroadcasted`
+To assert a subscription actually received a broadcast:

 ```
-// any other way to broadcast would laso work
+// any other way to broadcast would also work
 Subscription::broadcast('postUpdated', ['title' => 'foo']);
 Subscription::broadcast('postUpdated', ['title' => 'bar']);